bnb-chain/bnb-chain.github.io/docs/wallet/infinitywallet.md

 ![img](https://i.gyazo.com/f964f8520c7ffd1826d02a55908a7940.png)

 The Infinity Wallet is aiming to push crypto innovation to its limits and has a wide range of future features and UI enhancements on the roadmap, to further expedite global adoption of cryptocurrency.
-Along with its companion platform Infinity Crypto, which is revolutionizing the DeFi and exchange space on Binance Smart Chain and Ethereum.
+Along with its companion platform Infinity Crypto, which is revolutionizing the DeFi and exchange space on BNB Smart Chain and Ethereum.